-Student's name Date of birth
+Student's name Date of bir th

 Name and purpose of medication

-Dose Route of administration
+Dose Route of administration I

-Is the prescribed medication for an a thmatic condition?
+Is the prescribed medication for a n asthmatic condition?

-Frequency and time of administration administered or special circumstances under which medication is to be
+Frequency and time of administra administered -

 Duration: From То

-(date) To(date)
+(da te) (date)

-Diagnosis/condition requiring media tion
+Diagnosis/condition requiring me edication

-Intended effect and possible side eff cts of medication
+Intended effect and possible side effects of medication

+Other medication the student is re- eceiving

+Must this medication be administ attend school? ered during the school day in o order to allow the student to

+Is supervised student self-adminis stration authorized?

 -

-Other medication the student is rece /ing

-during the school day in order to allow the student to

-Is supervised student self-administra ion authorized?

-- Auto-Injectors Only: Is unsupervised self-administration
+For Asthma Medication/Epinephi authorized? insupervised self-administration